jundalisay/sp/content/en/material/principles/intro/chapter-02.md

 This gives us 5 Boundaries:

-Layer | Boundary | Description
+Boundary | Physics Name | Description
 --- | --- | ---
-Aethereal | aib (Aethereal Internal Boundary) | Separates aethereal identities that can be split up Spatial | sib (Spatial Internal Boundary) | Separates space from time Radiant | rib (Radiant Internal Boundary) | Separates identities with potential energy Convertible | cib (Convertible Internal Boundary) | Separates identities that can be changed Material | mib (Material Internal Boundary) | Separates material and not-so-material identities
+Aethereal Internal Boundary (aib) | Edge of Identity | Separates aethereal identities that can be split up Spatial Internal Boundary (sib) | Edge of Universe | Separates space from aetherspace Radiant Internal Boundary (rib) | Higgs Field | Separates identities with potential energy Convertible Internal Boundary (cib) | X17 | Separates left-hand-interacting identities Material Internal Boundary (mib) | ? | Separates protons fromm mesons

 <!-- identities with can be further split up (manifesting as splitting up)  that can be split up by antimatter -->
 <!--